Skip to contents

 #> 1. Survey Definition

-#> 2. Flat files listed in the survey directory.
+#> 2. FTP files listed in the survey directory

 #> 3. Time series, series file, data file, & mapping file definitions and relationships